9999years/tumblr-theme-sharp01/README.md

 # known issues

-* There is no like button; this is because the default like button is an icon several years out of date and the color isn't customizable, so it looks horrible on anything that wasn’t designed for text in Tumblr Gray, which sucks.

-  For a while I had a stripped-down version of the like button Javascript along with the Tumblr icon font loaded into the theme, which hooked into the weird intra-frame messaging framework Tumblr has going on.
-Ultimately, it was brittle as hell and broke when Tumblr changed some tiny server permissions or something in the API.
-I don’t know.
-I don’t think I’ll fix it.
 * Default colors are a bit boring.
 Sorry!
 * The CSS is a bit weighty.
 There’s about 550 lines of it.
 That’s a lot, for me at least. [becca.ooo] has about ⅕ of that!
 The reason for this is pretty